cumulus-digital/banner-countdownclock/README.md

 When countdown completes, an `end-message` may be shown.
 Omit or leave blank to show all 0's.

-*Note: This custom element is not mobile responsive.*
+***Note:** This custom element is not mobile responsive.*

+`EXAMPLE.html` includes a script tag loading `dist/banner.js` from jsdelivr referencing a release version of this code.
+If you need to choose a different version, alter the version number after the `@` symbol in the jsdelivr URL.
+See [jsdelivr documentation](https://www.jsdelivr.com/documentation#id-github) for details.

 ## Attributes